jacobsorme/kexjobb/README.md

 This is the code for a Bachelors Degree thesis at KTH, [link](http://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-229771).

 ### The Program
 An explanation of the program can also be found in the thesis.
 The file `index.html` can be opened in a browser and the program is ran from there.
 A trail from a vacuum cleaner is drawn on a HTML canvas.
 Data on the pixels are then examined to obtain coverage.
+Below are snippets from `index.html`, where the coverage is calculated.

 ```javascript